Is Jailbreaking Your Phone Legal in Australia?

 In a means to combat the problems of jailbreaking, Apple have begun to hold more firmly to their warranty agreement.
 Essentially this involves Apple enforcing its legal right to terminate the warranty of jailbreakers at any time they please.
 This warranty then acts as a make-shift enforcer to those who buy their products.

-With other countries changing their laws to better fit customer’s needs, Australia’s policy on the matter is a bit of a gray area.
+With other countries changing their laws to better fit customer’s needs, Australia’s policy on the matter is a bit of a grey area.
 While it is not advised for one to jailbreak any device, to those who have used or continue use this method, no charges has come up.
 The group, Electronics Frontiers Australia (EFA) say that anti-circumvention laws may apply but there are currently no legal implications to deter someone from jailbreaking.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.